-The Thatcher government introduced a series of educationacts during the The Thatcher government introduced a series of education acts during the 1980s, which were continued by the Major government.
+The Thatcher government introduced a series of education acts during the 1980s, which were continued by the Major government.
 These acts did two sorts of things, leading to what are called “quasi-markets” in education.
-One set of reforms involves parental choice and devolution -- what in this country is called decentralization.
+One set of reforms involves parental choice and devolution — what in this country is called decentralization.
 In essence, responsibility for decision-making was taken away from local education authorities, or what you call school districts, and devolved to schools and parents.
 The schools were also allowed to compete for students.

 The other set of reforms instituted a national curriculum and national tests.
 Despite rhetoric about “rolling back” the state, this set of reforms vested more power in the central government.